elly2chan/flask-pet-care-project/README.md

 All of the endpoints with example data and description that includes what kind of authorizations are needed, can be seen when you run the server.
-This endpoint renders the template - (GetDocumentationPage, "/"),  # everyone can see the documentation page (public).
+This endpoint renders the template - (GetDocumentationPage, "/").
+Everyone can see the documentation page.
+It is a public endpoint.

 <!-- INSTALLATION -->